Integrity Initiatives in the Südhof Lab

 - Public access to software applications (Apps) and algorithms (https://med.stanford.edu/sudhoflab/science-resources/tools.html)

-- Deposition of all raw data for published papers in the publicly accessible Stanford Data Repository (as of 2023) or other appropriate databases
+- Public access to all raw data for published papers after 2023 in the publicly accessible Stanford Data Repository

-- All manuscripts and published papers are screened for copy-paste errors using newly available sophisticated A.I. tools
+- All manuscripts and published papers are screened for copy-paste errors and image artifacts using new A.I. tools

-- Conversion of all lab notebooks to digital form (as of 2023)
+- Conversion of all lab notebooks to digital form (after 2023)

-- Publishing all papers with an open access CC BY 4.0 license
+- Publication of all papers with an open access CC BY 4.0 license

-- Publication of reviews with papers as far as allowed by journals
+- Publication of reviews of a paper with the paper when allowed by a journal

 - Facilitating lab visits to disseminate key technologies